bjornregnell/taggy/README.md

 # How to use `taggy`?

 * See example usage of `taggy` below, with [`scala-cli`](https://scala-cli.virtuslab.org/) that automatically downloads `taggy` as a Github dependency.
-* Copy paste the text below and save it in a file in an empty folder and do `scala-cli run .` in that folder.
+* Copy-paste the text below and save it in a file in an empty new folder and do `scala-cli run .` in that folder.
 ```
 // Two magic comments used by scala-cli (just copy-paste them):
 //> using lib "taggy:taggy:0.0.2,url=https://github.com/bjornregnell/taggy/releases/download/v0.0.2/taggy_3-0.0.2.jar"